 The biggest is a website redesign.
 If you're looking to simply rebrand your website, then you might just need to update your theme.
-Some website building platforms are flexible enough to let you add custom CSS and HTML to templates and even build pages from scratch.
+However, there are some situations where a more extensive refresh may be warranted.
+Some website-building platforms are flexible enough to let you add custom CSS and HTML to templates and even build pages from scratch.

-Let's say you want to improve your website performance, for example.
+If you're looking to change the functionality as well as the appearance of your site, however, then you'll likely to have to download or purchase additional extensions.
+Say you want to improve your website performance, for example.
 If you're using WordPress to power your site, then you might just need to install a caching plugin.

 Total cost for website maintenance: $400 to $60,000 per year